rizinorg/book/src/crackmes/avatao/01-reverse4/vmloop.md

 ![vmloop bb-0a74](img/vmloop/bb-0a74.png)

-and r2 can't yet recognize jump tables
+and rizin can't yet recognize jump tables
-([Issue 3201](https://github.com/radareorg/radare2/issues/3201)), so the analysis of this function is a bit incomplete.
+([Issue 3201](https://github.com/rizinorg/rizin/issues/3201)), so the analysis of this function is a bit incomplete.
 This means that we can't really use the graph view now, so either we just use visual mode, or fix those basic blocks.
 The entire function is just 542 bytes long, so we certainly could reverse it without